May I help? This guidance is essential if you are contemplating starting a florist business or purchasing an existing one.

 The fees are high and tracking that all the orders are paid requires an accurate bookkeeping.

-This assumptions are for a little shop with one full time designer, the owner, and one full time driver/worker, producing $10,000 monthly sales.
+This assumption is a little shop with one full time designer, the owner and one full time driver/worker, producing $10,000 monthly sales.

 Total Monthly Expenses: $9,600